Robh96/Evopt/README.md

 `evopt` can be run from several HPC environments such as SLURM and OMP.
 First you'll need to create a virtual environment where you can `pip install evopt` and required dependencies.
 You can skip this step if `evopt` is already installed as an HPC module, in which case simple load it in.

-For HPCs using the SLURM scheduler, you can initiate an optimisation study by submitting a master bash script to SLURM that runs a python script that calls the `evopt.optimise()` method.
+For HPCs using the SLURM scheduler, you can initiate an optimization study by submitting a master bash script to SLURM that runs a python script that calls the `evopt.optimize()` method.
 The OS environment is detected automatically and a number of workers in parallel will submit a SLURM job corresponding to a single function evaluation.
 <br>
 ```bash
 #!/bin/bash